adaptris/interlok-docs/docs/pages/ui/ui-widgets.md

 This widget is exactly like the widget described in [Container Message Counts Chart Widget](/pages/ui/ui-widgets#message-counts-chart), but the data is concerned with the selected channel.
 Note that this widget derives its information from any configured workflow [message-metrics-interceptors](/pages/advanced/advanced-interceptors#message-metrics-interceptor).
 If you have none configured then this widget will display no data.

-{% include note.html content="This widget derives its information from any configured workflow `message-metrics-interceptors`.
-If you have none configured then this widget will display no data." %}
+?> **NOTE** This widget derives its information from any configured workflow `message-metrics-interceptors`.
+If you have none configured then this widget will display no data.

 ### Channel Daily Message Counts ###